USB Host Maintainers Notes (DWC_OTG Controller)

 Bulk

-Bulk transfers are a simplest.
+Bulk transfers are the simplest transfers.
 Each QTD represents a bulk transfer of a particular direction, where the DWC_OTG automatically splits a particular QTD into multiple MPS sized transactions.
 Thus it is possible to fill a QTD list with multiple bulk transfers, and have the entire list executed automatically (i.e., only interrupt on completion of the last QTD).

 Control